Baez HR, Cubs win 5-3; Alonso sets Mets mark for rookie HRs

 KIMBREL WATCH

-RHP Craig Kimbrel is expected to pitch at least one more time for Triple-A Iowa, probably on Tuesday, before the Cubs consider recalling the closer, manager Joe Maddon said.
+RHP Craig Kimbrel is expected to pitch at least one more time for Triple-A Iowa, probably Tuesday, before the Cubs consider recalling the closer, manager Joe Maddon said.

-After tossing a scoreless inning on Friday, Kimbrel threw again on Saturday as an opener for Iowa in a rain-shortened contest.
+After tossing a scoreless inning Friday, Kimbrel threw again Saturday as an opener for Iowa in a rain-shortened contest.
 The right-hander allowed a run and got two outs as he pitched in back-to-back games for the first time since finalizing a three-year, $43 million deal with the Cubs on June 7.

 TRAINER’S ROOM

-Mets: Manager Mickey Callaway said before the game he had no timeline on next steps for RHP Noah Syndergaard (right hamstring), who threw a bullpen on Saturday.
+Mets: Callaway said before the game he had no timeline on next steps for RHP Noah Syndergaard (right hamstring), who threw a bullpen on Saturday.
 “We’ll talk to the player and see exactly what we want to do next,” Callaway said.
 Syndergaard is eligible to come of the 10-day IL on Wednesday.

 Cubs: Chicago activated RHP Tony Barnette (right shoulder inflammation) off the 60-day injured list and optioned RHP Rowan Wick to Triple-A Iowa.
 Barnette, 35, started the season on the IL.
 He went 2-0 with a 2.39 ERA in 22 relief appearances for Texas in 2018 before a shoulder strain ended his season in early July.